Weatherfield: Viaduct Bistro

 Later, due to staffing problems, he re-hires Leanne.
 She agrees but only if she can be promoted to manageress.
 She then plans a stylish revamp.
 Steph Britton (Tisha Merry) also begins working at the bistro as a waitress sometime in 2014 and is later joined by Gavin Rodwell.
 However, "Gavin" almost loses his job in January 2015 when he reveals to Steph that his real name is in fact Andy Carver (Oliver Farnworth) and that he has stolen his friend Gavin's identity and is using it to meet his father, Michael Rodwell (Les Dennis), who is engaged to Gail.
 Andy keeps his job despite this.

 Robert Preston (Tristan Gemmill) begins working at the bistro as its head chef in September 2015 as he begins seeing his ex-wife Tracy Barlow (Kate Ford) again.
 In November, Steph learns that her ex-boyfriend Jamie Bowman (James Atherton) has threatened to post intimate pictures of her online.
 The pictures are later posted, infuriating Steph.
 With Leanne's support, she phones the police and Jamie is arrested.

 In January 2016, Andy and Steph's brother, Luke Britton (Dean Fagan), learns that Jamie is out on bail.
 They go to confront him at his new workplace, an upmarket bar.
 Andy reveals all to the manager, and Jamie and his friend Lee are sacked.
 This angers Jamie, so he and Lee plan to rob the bistro to frighten Steph.
-However, due to a powercut, Nick closes early so, unknown to Jamie, Steph isn't there.
+However, due to a powercut, Nick closes early so, unknown to Jamie, Steph is not there.
 However, Nick's fiancée Carla is in the bistro at the time of the break-in, after having a heated argument with Robert.
-Jamie and Lee search the restaurant but don't find any money or anything of value.
+Jamie and Lee search the restaurant but do not find any money or anything of value.
 Carla tells them to go while they can, but Jamie gets angry and attacks Carla.
 Jamie snatches Carla's bag but she runs after them.
 As they climb into their getaway car, Carla tries to grab her bag.
 Jamie starts the car and drives down the cobbles taking Carla with them.
 Carla is pushed from the vehicle and falls, injuring herself badly.